SanskarPatidar/nagrik-vani/git_commands.md

 # more exploration required for rebase
 1. git branch [branch-name] # create new branch
 2. git branch -M [branch-name] # rename current branch to new branch name
-3. git switch -c [branch-name] [optional:commit-hash]# create and switch to new branch
+3. git switch -c [branch-name] [optional:commit-hash] # create and switch to new branch with specific commit, if exist then just switch
 4. git merge [branch-name] # Merge branch into current branch
+5. git branch -d [branch-name] # delete branch
 ```
 --------------------------------------------------------------------
 ## Undoing changes commands